User acquisition on CTV for games and apps: What marketers need to know in 2023

 Retargeting on CTV earned 12x higher engagement, recapturing lapsed gamers

-Verve Group managed to lower re-engagement cost by 32% for Gamigo’s game while retargeting their users on connected TV.
+Verve managed to lower re-engagement cost by 32% for Gamigo’s game while retargeting their users on connected TV.
 (Article on VentureBeat)

 Opportunities and challenges